2013 U.S. Open (golf)

 Rose became the first player from England to win the U.S. Open since Tony Jacklin in 1970, and the first to win any major since Nick Faldo won his third Masters in 1996.
 It was a record sixth runner-up finish for Mickelson and defending champion Webb Simpson tied for 32nd place.
 Inclement weather in the opening round delayed the completion of each of the first two rounds to the following day, and the average score in each of the four rounds exceeded 74 (+4).
-Shawn Stefani recorded the first-ever hole in one during a U.S. Open at Merion, acing the 229 yd 17th on Sunday.
+Shawn Stefani recorded the first hole in one during a U.S. Open at Merion, acing the 229 yd 17th on Sunday.

 Venue

 The 2013 U.S. Open was the fifth Open played at Merion's East Course, which opened in 1912.
 The past Open champions on the course were Olin Dutra in 1934, Ben Hogan in 1950, Lee Trevino in 1971, and David Graham in 1981.
 The course has also hosted the U.S. Amateur six times.